Online teaching is still a mystery to many people. How does it work? What are the requirements? Does it pay the bills? Where to start?

 There are many websites that promise online teachers a quick and effortless start.
 I’ve found, however, that making yourself independent from the beginning — if harder at first — pays off much more in the long run, both financially and in terms of personal development.

-Over the last few years I’ve written a number of articles on this blog (bundled in my book “How To Teach Online without Selling Your Soul“) about the journey of teaching online for a living.
+Over the last few years I’ve written a number of articles on this blog about the journey of teaching online for a living.
 Today I’d like to talk a bit about the reasons why many online teachers eventually give up altogether or cave in to mainstream online teaching platforms that take a big bite out of their salaries.

 Running an online teaching business is exactly that: a business — regardless of one’s didactic skills, there are a number of reasons why some online teachers fail where others succeed.
 Here are a few of the reasons: